 This is when snake catchers sadly turn into snake breeders (For more information see our article “Keeping The Snakes Alive” ).

-Our Corporations – The executives and producers of our television news networks and talk shows choose “Barabbas” by inviting him on their programs.
-The fireworks and heated rhetoric he uses raises their ratings and their revenues.
+Our Corporations – The executives and producers of our television news networks and talk shows choose “Barabbas” by inviting him or her on their programs.
+The fireworks and heated rhetoric they use raises their ratings and their revenues.
 These business leaders seem more focused on their company’s stock prices than meaningful solutions.

 Our Politicians – Some of our political professionals never waste a political or a racial crisis as an opportunity to seek out a camera; not to foster dialogue in order to find solutions, but to advance their self interests.
 Since their power comes from the consent of a particular constituency they often don’t seek heaven’s point of view.